ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 ## Wikipedia on IPFS -- The Release Today

 Today, we are releasing the first full static snapshot on IPFS of all of https://tr.wikipedia.org.
 We describe how to access it and how we did this below.
 This snapshot was taken on `2017-04-30`.
-We will also release a snapshot of en.wikipedia.org (the english-language wikipedia) in the next few days.
-The English snapshot is taking longer to load onto IPFS because it's much bigger than the Turkish snapshot, with many more links.
+Over the coming days we will also release snapshots of the Arabic (https://ar.wikipedia.org) and Kurdish (https://ku.wikipedia.org) versions of Wikipedia.
+There's an English snapshot coming too.
+The English version of wikipedia is taking longer to load onto IPFS because it's much bigger than the others (20 times larger), with many more links.
+We will post updates when we add snapshots of each new language.

 The unique identifier (cryptographic hash) for the snapshot of tr.wikipedia.org from April 30th is:
 * Turkish Wikipedia (30 April 2017): [/ipfs/tr-wikipedia-ipfs/wiki/Anasayfa.html](https://ipfs.io/ipfs/tr-wikipedia-ipfs/wiki/Anasayfa.html)